DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/3-sampled/article.md

 \label{eqn:loss}
 \end{equation}

 This still looks quite like a plain softmax cross-entropy loss.
 The key difference is that the sum is over the target and a fixed number of samples, rather than every class.
-The only other difference is an adjustment of class scores given to the softmax normalizer ($x' = x - \log (k\, q_{\tilde{c}} / (1 - q_t))$).
+The only other difference is an adjustment of class scores given to the softmax normaliser ($x' = x - \log (k\, q_{\tilde{c}} / (1 - q_t))$).
 We'll see what this adjustment does when we look at the gradients later.

 ## PyTorch implementation